MichaelArdisa/CyberShield/README.md

 <br>

 ## ♦️About Game
-<p align="justify">CyberShield is an isometric top-down action RPG where players can battle a variety of cyber threats like malware, trojans, and other digital dangers in the computer world.
+<p align="justify">CyberShield is an isometric top-down action where players can battle a variety of cyber threats like malware, trojans, and other digital dangers in the computer world.
 The game introduces a unique gameplay experience by fusing cybersecurity concepts with fast-paced action mechanics.</p>

 <br>